naren-sai-krishna/scalable_aws_ec2_disk_monitoring_solution/README.md

 * **Connectivity**:
   * Fully managed and push-based — no inbound access, agents push metrics securely to CloudWatch.
   * Works seamlessly across AWS accounts and regions once the monitoring account is designated.
-  * No need for bastions, VPC endpoints, or open ports.
+  * No need for bastions, VPC endpoints or open ports.

 * **Advantages**:
   * **Entirely managed** on the cloud side → minimal operational overhead.